M-o-a-T/qbroker/doc/qbroker.rst

 header
 ------

 Meta information about the message.
-Some of the data replicates information in the AMQP header.
+This is stored in the AMQP header.

-* version
+* headers.version

   The protocol version.
 Currently 1.

-* type
+* app-id

-  request / reply / alert
+  The ID of the application (QBroker unit) which generated the message.
+  This is random and unique.

 * message-id

-  Some unique string.
+  Some unique random string to identify each message.

-* name

-  A dotted name, like "qbroker.info".
-Used for message routing.

 * reply-to

+  in requests, the routing key with which replies should be sent.

+* headers.name

+  A dotted name, like "qbroker.info", which identifies the message destination.
+  Present in requests and alerts.
+Matches the routing key.

+* correlation-id

   The UUID to which replies should be addressed.

-  Required for requests, optional for alerts.

-* in-reply-to

-  The ``message-id`` of the request or alert this message is a reply to.
+Matches the message-id of the request it is sent in answer of.

-  Required for replies, forbidden for other messages.

-* debug
+* headers.debug

   A flag.
 If true, replies are supposed to include debugging information.

+* content-type

+  application/json

 body
 ----